 When the pandemic hit, Candice wrote How We Used To, a product of inspiration for striving to endure while longing for the stability many took for granted.
 Moving, formidable.

-Candice’s Stranger changed the mood with its mysterious indie pop/rock sound.
+Candice’s Stranger’s mysterious indie pop/rock sound changed the mood.
 Candice was featured on guitar (also harp in the produced track), while her lyrics shared the confusion and disappointment of watching a best friend (or lover) turn into a stranger.
 “How well do we ever really know someone?”
 Ultimately, the track led us to realize that sometimes you are better off without certain “friends” in your life.
 Stranger, is set for release on March 1.

 Valerie, first performed by the Zutons in 2006, became an Amy Winehouse cover.
 This was a perfect choice for Candice, as it expressed her passion and willingness to be there for her friends no matter what.